edgi-govdata-archiving/web-monitoring-ops/README.md

 ]
 ```

+Make note of the `Id` of the newly created zone and export it as an environmental variable.

+	export DNS_ZONE_PRIVATE_ID=...

-Enter these as NS Records for `kube.monitoring` with the Domain Registrar.
+If you are using Route53 for DNS, no other DNS configuration is needed.
+Otherwise, enter these as NS Records for `kube.monitoring` with the Domain Registrar.
 Then, verify that the NS records have propagated.

 ```
 dig ns $HOSTED_ZONE